-In line 20 we create CC3DCaller object where we pass simulation name, screenshot output frequency, output directory for this specific simulation and a tag (identifier) that is used to identify return results.
-In our case we we use integer number i as identifier but you can be more creative.
-Finally in line 27 we execute simulation and get return value of the simulation and in line 28 is appended to ret\values.
-Line 30 prints return values.
+In line 20 we create CC3DCaller object where we pass simulation name, screenshot output frequency, output directory for this specific simulation, input to the simulation and a tag (identifier) that is used to identify return results.
+In our case we use integer number i as an input and identifier but you can be more creative.
+In general, whatever is passed to the keyword argument sim_input is available to our steppables as CompuCellSetup.persistent_globals.input_object, and whatever we set CompuCellSetup.persistent_globals.return_object to in our steppables will be returned.
+Finally in line 28 we execute simulation and get return value of the simulation and in line 29 is appended to ret_values.
+Line 31 prints return values.

-If we run this script the output of print statement in line 30 will look something like (because we use random() function we do not know exact outputs):
+If we run this script the output of print statement in line 31 will look something like (because we use random() function we do not know exact outputs):